 If you’ve tried this recipe, please rate it and leave a comment on this post.
 I love hearing feedback from you.
 It helps me and other readers too!
 If you love Pinterest, feel free to leave a comment and photo there too.
 Also, if you like to share, use the hashtag #thecarefreekitchen on Instagram and tag me @thecarefreekitchen so I can find you and give your post some love.
 You can also find me on Facebook at The Carefree Kitchen.
 Thank you!!

-These quick and easy Overnight Oats are a convenient and super healthy breakfast that is filled with protein.
+This quick and easy Overnight Oatmeal Recipe is a convenient and super healthy breakfast that is filled with protein.
 You can customize to create all sorts of different flavors, topping with berries, fruit, granola, nets, seeds, and more.